danrounds/text_analyzer_webform/README.md

 __Just a simple example of a dynamic webpage.__

-This one takes ASCII text as form input, tokenizes it, and returns some stats:
+This one takes ASCII text as form input, tokenizes it, "parses" it, and returns some stats:

 * Total word count
 * Unique word count